-A Serial ATA controller is integrated into the PCH C612 to provide up to four SATA3 (6 Gb/s) hard drives per node (RAID 0, 1, 5 and 10 supported).
+A Serial ATA controller is integrated into the PCH C612 to provide up to a six-port 6 Gb/s SATA subsystem, which is RAID 0, 1, 5 and 10 supported.
 The SATA drives are hot-swappable units.

 Note: The operating system you use must have RAID support to enable the hotswap capability and RAID function of the SATA drives.